-When an associate engineer and intern joined my team (see my previous post), one of the things I noticed had nothing to do with documentation or knowledge sharing.
-Something shifted in how the existing team showed up.
-The two new arrivals were visibly enthusiastic, curious, asking questions.
-And that turned out to contagious.
+When an associate engineer and intern joined my team (see my previous post), one of the things I noticed was that something shifted in how the entire team showed up.
+The two new arrivals were visibly enthusiastic, curious, asking questions, and that turned out to be contagious.
 Engineers who’d been heads down and fairly routine in their habits started engaging differently.

 It got me thinking more carefully about what engagement actually is, where it comes from, and how a leader can act in deliberate ways to grow it.